GitLabとTrelloの連携イメージ

 ■Overview

-The flow 'Notify Slack when an Issue is Created in GitLab' is a business workflow that facilitates communication within the development team.
+The "Notify Slack when an Issue is created in GitLab" flow is a business workflow that facilitates communication within the development team.

-When a new Issue occurs in GitLab, a notification is sent to Slack.
-All team members can share information in real-time, allowing for swift responses.
+When a new issue arises in GitLab, a notification is sent to Slack.
+This allows all team members to share information in real-time and enables prompt responses.

-This makes it easier to understand the progress of the project and enables efficient collaboration.
+This makes it easier to understand the project's progress and achieve efficient collaboration.

 ■Recommended for